CSCI3540U/MajorGroupProject2/README.md

  - 2FA bypass
  - Web socket attacks

 You are welcome to choose another vulnerability if you like.
 The vulnerability must be related to software development, however, to fit with this course.
 No operating system, kernel, or network vulnerabilities will be accepted.
 Binary exploits will also be accepted, but are not recommended here due to how late in the course these are introduced.
+If you are in doubt as to whether your vulnerability is acceptable, you can ask the instructor, but do not wait until nearly the due date to do so!

 ### Option 1